Last updated on April 21, 2021

-Diamond inclusions, also known as flaws, are natural birthmarks that develop when a stone is formed in the earth’s mantle layer at a depth of 80-120 miles.
+Diamond inclusions, also known as flaws, are natural birthmarks that develop when a stone is formed in the earth’s mantle layer typically at depth of over 140 kilometres.

-Since diamonds form under extreme heat conditions (up to 2,200 degrees Fahrenheit) and their growth takes between one to three billion years, only rare diamonds emerge in a flawless condition.
-Most of them are imperfect and contain different types of inclusions, which affect a diamond’s appearance, internal structure, clarity grade and the price as a result.
+Since diamonds form under extreme heat conditions (at least 1050° Celsius) and their growth takes between one to three billion years, only rare diamonds emerge in flawless condition.
+Most of them are imperfect and contain different types of inclusions, which affect a diamond’s appearance, internal structure, clarity grade and price as a result.

 Depending on their nature, diamond imperfections are classified into internal and external flaws.

 Internal diamond flaws include crystals, pinpoints and clouds, needles, knots, graining, feathers or cleavages, twinning wisps, bearding and cavities.
 These flaws can be either minor or serious, depending on the way light travels within the stone.

 External flaws, also known as blemishes, include scratches, extra facets, fractures, fingerprints, pits, nicks, naturals, carbons and chips.
 Sometimes these flaws can be polished down or can be cut to remove.